tatimunizz/my-personal-page/README.md

 ## Design
 I am using [Penpot](https://penpot.app/), an open-source design  platform.
 I am no designer by any means, but I enjoy messing up with it and learning a bit in the process.
 For this first version I am inspired by Windows operating system to create my page.
-Besides the main content of the page, I am also creating little widgets to display fun things such as a mini paint canvas, and a palette picker, which the visitor can change the palette to its liking.
+Besides the main content of the page, I am also creating little widgets to display fun things such as a mini paint canvas, and a palette picker, which allows  visitors to change the palette to their liking.

 For the icons I am using [Pixelarticons lib](https://pixelarticons.com/).